jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 This isn't too outlandish.
 Do you use the Waze app to help lower road congestion?
 Does your boss decide which apps you can use?
 Do you treat your plumber the same way?

-In practical terms, Techvolution means ordinary people return to being specialist.
+In practical terms, Techvolution means ordinary people return to being a specialist.
 Specialists are the best person to decide which new technology solves their problems.
-Empowering frontline specialists means local businesses on Main Street get priortized over Big Government and Big Business.
+Empowering frontline specialists means local businesses on Main Street get prioritized over Big Government and Big Business.
 Small businesses are better because they're more open to using new technology, and aren't filled with layers of Industrial Age bureaucracy committed to stopping progress.

 Our society is filled with parties.
 Cosplay, raves, dances, clubs, concerts, honkey tongs, we're free to play as we want.
 But someone still has to book the venue, decorate, sell tickets, and hire staff.
 Perhaps the planner makes a profit, but regardless we party because a few people step up.